-If you are considering purchasing a chiropractic practice, first of all congratulations!
+If you are considering a chiropractic practice purchase, first of all congratulations!
 You’re making a smart move in buying an existing business with momentum, patients waiting to see you and built-in cash flow.

 But, if you don’t have a spare few hundred thousand dollars sitting in your bank account or an extremely generous relative ready to bankroll your dreams, one of your big concerns is probably financing a chiropractic practice purchase.